NOTE (6/2023): Travel grant applications are currently closed. Future application opening updates will be posted here when they become available.

 The Eck Institute for Global Health (EIGH) seeks to support graduate participation in global health research and training projects in low- and middle-income countries or resource-limited domestic sites.
 The purpose of this funding is to enable researchers to contribute to the global health enterprise through research and training activities, and to build global partnerships.

-PhD students are invited to apply for grants to cover the costs of materials, per diem, and travel.
+PhD students are invited to apply for grants to cover the costs of travel, housing, and per diem.
 All student research and training must be integral to the research of an EIGH faculty member who will act as a mentor and assume all responsibility for assisting the student with preparation for the travel, activities to be performed at the site, follow-up, and safety of the student.

-These grants can also support travel and research of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.
+These grants can also support travel of students and faculty from low- and middle-income countries or resource-limited domestic sites to the University of Notre Dame to work with an EIGH faculty member.

 The following categories are eligible to apply for this program:

-- Full-time regular faculty (i.e. T&R, research faculty, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
+- PhD students advised by full-time regular faculty (i.e. T&R, research faculty, and special professional faculty) who are eligible to submit research grants at the University of Notre Dame or the Indiana University School of Medicine – South Bend.
 Research and Special Professional faculty must document their independence as described in Section 1 of the proposal form.

-- Active member of the Eck Institute for Global Health (please contact the Program Director for information on how to become a member).
+- PhD students advised by an active member of the Eck Institute for Global Health (please contact EIGH Assistant Director, Nydia Morales-Soto for information on how to become a member).
 An active member consistently affiliates themselves with the Institute on their grant proposals.

 Applications will be reviewed on a rolling basis but must be received a minimum of 45 days before the planned travel.